Salem High School (Massachusetts): Student life and demographics

 In addition to academics, students have access to a variety of clubs and organizations.
 The school has a Student Council, which is made up of students and two faculty advisers who work with the administration to solve issues other students may have.
 Students can join the National Honor Society and the Tri-M, Music Honor Society, in which students can apply during their junior or senior year, along with the National Art Honor Society and Spanish Honor Society, to which students can apply during their sophomore year.
-The school also offers an extraordinary music department, with programs such as the Marching Band, which is commonly known as The Pride Of The North Shore and "Witch Pitch?" a talented A capella group that has been active for approximately a decade.
+The school also offers a music department, with programs such as the Marching Band, which is commonly known as "The Pride Of The North Shore" and "Witch Pitch?" a talented A capella group that has been active for approximately a decade.

 Salem High School is a member of the Junior Reserve Officers' Training Corps (JROTC).
 "The effects of a Marine Corps JROTC unit extend far beyond the classroom and into the community in developing character, leadership, and civic responsibility.
 The program makes a difference by keeping kids in school, providing an environment conducive to their personal development and growth, and helping them become productive members of the community."
-The school has a very high number of absences, exceeding 100 students daily.

 As of 2016, Mandarin and Arabic were removed from the school's curriculum, although Spanish, French and Latin are still available as language courses.